grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 Command "gc list -t EC2" executed in 3s
 ```

-This example demonstrates how to code a very basic infrastructure with one EC2 instance, and how can we use the `gc apply`, `gc list`, `gc destroy` and `gc graph` to manage the infrastructure.
+This example demonstrates how to code a very basic infrastructure with one EC2 instance, and how can we use the `gc apply`, `gc list`, `gc destroy`, and `gc graph` to manage the infrastructure.

 It paves the way for more [AWS examples](https://www.grucloud.com/docs/aws/AwsExamples)